 Other Great Email Marketing Tips:

-Avoid writing too much and too little.
-Listicles are a great idea, but write a couple of sentences about each item.
+- Avoid writing too much and too little.
+A listicle is a great idea, but write a couple of sentences about each item.
 With that said, remember that you want to engage the reader, not send them a textbook.